Acne and gut health are linked through our immune system, and we can influence this through diet.

 Acne is not just for teenagers, many people develop spots on the face, back and chest later in life.
-It’s thought to be a mainly hormonal driven problem (birth control pills, puberty etc).
+It’s thought nearly 10% of the world experience acne at some point.
+How does your food and lifestyle affect your skin health?

-In a Nutritional Therapy consultation we would look deeper at why the hormones are out of control and causing spots, taking into account all the body systems.
-Traditional medicine treats acne through topical creams, antibiotics or hormonal agents, but these do not solve the reasons why the skin is showing inflammation.
+Traditional medicine treats acne through topical creams, antibiotics or hormonal agents, but these do not address the reasons why the skin is showing inflammation.

 Root cause of acne